 A photo posted by House of Torment Austin (@houseoftorment) on

-Don’t let the use of singular in the name fool you, House of Torment actually features three different haunted houses.
-This year makes the renowned Austin-based attraction’s twentieth Halloween season in operation and its inaugural run in its new location, which doubled the legendary terror destination’s footprint to 40,000 square feet.
-All the more space for the nationally infamous haunted house’s dementedly creative frights and high-end productions.
+Don’t let the use of singular in the name fool you; House of Torment actually features three different haunted houses.
+The renowned Austin-based attraction has a footprint to 40,000 square feet — all the more space for the nationally infamous haunted house’s dementedly creative frights and high-end productions.
 And if you’re willing to pay a little extra, you can buy specialty tickets that move you up in the line or even skip waiting altogether.

 Have a favorite terrifying interactive Halloween attraction that you think should be on the list?
 Let us know in the comments sections below!